-Letters of objections from neighbouring properties have raised concerns that the proposal would be overbearing and lead to loss of light and loss of privacy, particularly from the Juliet balcony.
+Letters of objections from neighbouring properties have raised concerns that the proposal would be overbearing and lead to loss of privacy.

-Two windows, one door and a rooflight are proposed in the side elevation facing the neighbouring property to the south east, No. 18 Seal Road however conditions will be used to require these are obscure glazed to prevent any loss of privacy.
-There are no original, principle, habitable room windows to the side elevation of the neighbouring property No. 18 Seal Road.
+An additional rooflight is proposed in the side elevation facing the neighbouring property to the south east, No. 18 Seal Road however it is not considered that this would lead to a significant loss of privacy as there are no original, principle, habitable room windows to the side elevation of this neighbouring property.
 The rear elevation of this neighbouring property has been extended with a conservatory however as it is not original it is not afforded amenity protection as per guidance in the Supplementary Planning Document.
-There would a distance of approximately 1m from the side elevation of the property boundary with No. 18 Seal Road and the rear extension would not project more than 3m past the existing conservatory, which is in full compliance with the guideline for extensions in such locations as found in the SPD.
-As such, the proposal would not be overbearing or cause any undue loss of light, outlook or general amenity to this property.
+There would a distance of approximately 1m from the side elevation of the property to the boundary with No. 18 Seal Road and the proposed rear extension like that previously approved would not project more than 3m past the existing conservatory; this is in full compliance with the guideline for extensions in such locations as found in the SPD.
+As such, it is not considered that the increase in height or scale of the rear roofslope would be overbearing or cause any undue loss of light, outlook or general amenity to this property.

-No windows are proposed in the side elevation facing the neighbouring property to the north west, No. 14 Seal Road.
-There are no original, principle, habitable room windows to the side elevation of the neighbouring property No. 14 Seal Road.
+An additional rooflight is also proposed in the side elevation facing the neighbouring property to the north west, No. 14 Seal Road however it is not considered that this would lead to a significant loss of privacy.
+No windows are proposed in the side elevation facing this neighbouring property and there are no original, principle, habitable room windows to the side elevation of No. 14 Seal Road.
 The rear elevation of No. 14 Seal Road has been extended however as the extension is not original it is not afforded amenity protection as per guidance in the Supplementary Planning Document.
-The proposed rear extension on the application property would not project more than 3m past the existing extension on this neighbouring property, which is in full compliance with the guidelines for extensions in such locations as found in the SPD.
-As such, the proposal would not be overbearing or cause any undue loss of light, outlook or general amenity to this property.
+As with the rear extension previously approved on the application property, that proposed would not project more than 3m past the existing extension on this neighbouring property; this is in full compliance with the guidelines for extensions in such locations as found in the SPD.
+As such, it is not considered that the increase in height or scale of the rear roofslope would be overbearing or cause any undue loss of light, outlook or general amenity to this property.

-The rear dormer would have double doors and a Juliet balcony at first floor level and the rear extension at ground floor level would have glass doors to the rear.
-The Juliet balcony would be positioned centrally in the rear roofslope and would be physically separated from the neighbouring properties on either side.
-The property has a large rear garden and there would be a large separation distance of approximately 37.8m between the rear of the extended dwelling and the property boundary with properties to the rear on Colwyn Road, this exceeds the Council's separation distance of a minimum of 25m between habitable rooms windows on the private side of dwellings.
+The property has a large rear garden and there would be a large separation distance of approximately 37.8m between the rear of the extended dwelling and the property boundary with properties to the rear on Colwyn Road.
 There would also be a distance of at least 9m from the rear of the extended property to the property boundary with No. 13 Ashness Drive to the south west.
-As such, the proposal would not cause an unacceptable loss of privacy or outlook to neighbouring properties to the rear.
+This complies with and exceeds the requirement of 6m to the boundary as set out in the SPD.
+As such, the proposal would not cause an unacceptable loss of privacy or outlook to neighbouring properties or properties to the rear.